Frequently Asked Questions

 What is the procedure to have a transcript sent to another college?

 A student may complete a Transcript Release Authorization form to have his/her transcript released.
 The form is located in the Admissions Office.
 Transcripts will not be released if there is a financial hold on the student’s record.
-For more options on requesting a transcript, click on the Registrar tab.
+For more options on requesting a transcript, visit the Transcripts page.

 What is the name of the accreditation agency for Southern Crescent Technical College?

 Southern Crescent Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-Specific program accreditations and certifications are listed in the Southern Crescent Technical College catalog.
+Specific program accreditation and certifications are listed in the Southern Crescent Technical College catalog.

 What is the procedure to receive an enrollment or degree verification?